 This varies from person to person, and according to the type of therapy and issue involved.
 This can be determined at the consultation, however, most commonly two to four sessions with the exception of weight control, which is suggested six sessions.

-Comments after experiencing the pure relaxation session
+Comments after experiencing their first session

 That was wonderful.
 Unbelievably relaxing.
 I feel so good.